Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Conclusion

 Recently, \citet{cordes:2021} published an analysis of 14 localized FRBs in which they combined the observed DM together with scattering times to assess the reported host redshifts.
 They found that adopting a value of $\figm = 0.85 \pm 0.05 $ lead to the most optimal redshift constraints, leading them to question the host galaxy associations of two FRBs in the sample.
 This suggests that, for a sample of FRBs with high-confidence host galaxy associations and redshifts (e.g.\ using the PATH method; \citealt{aggarwal:2021}), the scattering time of the FRB is a valuable piece of information that can in principle be combined with foreground spectroscopic data to further tighten constraints beyond those forecasted in this paper.

-By the middle of the 2020s, the number of localized FRBs will almost certainly increase into the hundreds, and by then the next generation of massively-multiplexed spectroscopic facilities such as Subaru PFS and MOONS will also be available.
-It will then become feasible to comprehensively constrain the cosmic partition of baryons in diffuse gas, and indeed potentially push towards the epoch of Helium-II reionization with sufficient allocations of telescope time.
+By the middle of the 2020s, the number of localized FRBs will almost certainly increase into the hundreds, {especially once Northern Hemisphere radio arrays such as the Deep Synoptic Array \citep[DSA;][]{kocz:2019} and CHIME Fast Radio Burst Project \citep{chime/frb-collaboration:2018} acquire the capability to localize FRBs.
+By then, next-generation massively-multiplexed 4m-class spectroscopic facilities such as DESI \citep{levi:2013} and WEAVE \citep{dalton:2012} will map large numbers of FRB foregrounds more efficiently than FLIMFLAM at $z<0.5$, while 8m-class spectroscopic facilities such as Subaru PFS \citep{sugai:2015} and MOONS \citep{cirasuolo:2014} will also be available to push FRB foreground mapping to higher redshifts. } It will then become feasible to comprehensively constrain the cosmic partition of baryons in diffuse gas, and indeed potentially push towards the epoch of Helium-II reionization ($z\sim 3$) with sufficient allocations of telescope time.